MWatty/Peaches-n-Green/README.md

 * <span>Photo by <a href="https://unsplash.com/@anniespratt?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Annie Spratt</a> on <a href="https://unsplash.com/s/photos/pantry?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>

-A photograph was also taken from [Pexels](https://www.pexels.com/), click for the specific [photograph](https://www.pexels.com/photo/appetizer-bowls-cream-creamy-262947/)
+* A photograph was also taken from [Pexels](https://www.pexels.com/), click for the specific [photograph](https://www.pexels.com/photo/appetizer-bowls-cream-creamy-262947/)

-The wallpaper used for the Contact Form is from [Wall-Paper-Access](https://wallpaperaccess.com/), please click for direct access to the [wallpaper](https://wallpaperaccess.com/peach-watercolor) used
+* The wallpaper used for the Contact Form is from [Wall-Paper-Access](https://wallpaperaccess.com/), please click for direct access to the [wallpaper](https://wallpaperaccess.com/peach-watercolor) used

 ## Acknowledgements

+* Thanks to the tutors for their support on this project